Arkin1/AlgoDistinctSolutions/Readme.md

 Besides this, there is a script available which downloads those 2 files.
 The script can be run through an argument available in the main.py.

 ## Prerequirements
+1. Python 3.7.4

-1. You need to download g++
+2. You need to download g++
-2. You need to download cppchecker
+3. You need to download cppchecker
-3. In the algolabel folder you need to download the safe model.
+4. In the algolabel folder you need to download the safe model.
 Go into AlgoLabel/safe and run python3 -m downloader.py -b .
-4. You need to install the libraries from requirements.txt.
+5. You need to install the libraries from requirements.txt.

 ## How to run it